-Code Title Credits ENGL-293 Creat tive Writing: Lite erary Nonfic tion 3 Course Key AAS Ŷ ~ GEM WICHE Passport AAS Institutionally Designated Gateway Milestone
+Code Title Credits ENGL-293 Creative Writing ng: Literary Nor nfiction 3 Course Key AAS Ŷ GEM AAS Institutionally Designated Gateway Milestone

-- Compose and edit content in an industry-approved format on a variety of platforms for the modern newsroom. - Report information with balanced and objective treatment by avoiding personal bias and using proper grammar and punctuation. - Identify and explain fundamental issues, concepts and events concerning media history, law and ethics. - Demonstrate the ability to think critically by gathering and researching relevant facts, choosing and interviewing appropriate sources, analyzing data, and evaluating information for accuracy and newsworthiness. - Identify the traits of a media literate consumer and develop strategies for critically analyzing and discussing media messages.
+- 1. Compose and edit content in an industry-approved format on a variety of platforms for the modern newsroom. - 2.
+Report information with balanced and objective treatment by avoiding personal bias and using proper grammar and punctuation. - 3.
+Identify and explain fundamental issues, concepts and events concerning media history, law and ethics. - Demonstrate the ability to think critically by gathering and researching relevant facts, choosing and interviewing appropriate sources, analyzing data, and evaluating information for accuracy and newsworthiness. - Identify the traits of a media literate consumer and develop strategies for critically analyzing and discussing media messages.